 4. Seek medical treatment without delay if you are injured or experiencing pain.

-5. Obtain legal advice by calling Heiting & Irwin before meeting with any insurance company representative, filling out insurance documents or giving a recorded statement or medical authorization to any insurance company (even your own).
+5. Obtain legal advice by calling Heiting & Irwin Attorneys At Law before meeting with any insurance company representative, filling out insurance documents or giving a recorded statement or medical authorization to any insurance company (even your own).
 You have no obligation to provide this information before you have had the opportunity to speak with an attorney.
 If an insurance company representative contacts you before you are prepared to discuss your claims, politely explain that you do not wish to discuss the matter at this time, and you will contact them in the very near future to discuss your claims.